VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

 You can also define extra `binary_history` columns of custom quantities you want to track.

 A key ingredient in doing things in `run_binary_extras` is the existence of the fortran structure `binary_info`.
-It is essentially a container where we store all of the information we need to to keep track of the state of the binary, such as the orbital angular momentum, the masses of the components, the age of the system, etc.
+It is essentially a container where we store all the information we need to keep track of the state of the binary, such as the orbital angular momentum, the masses of the components, the age of the system, etc.
-You setup the usage of this in the same way as `star_info`.
+You set up the usage of this in the same way as `star_info`.
 Inside any routine, you write:
 ```fortran
 use binary_def, only : binary_info, binary_ptr